Cocoricoco/BIO6033/MachineLearningBugs.md

 - Barbedo, J.G.A., 2020. *Detecting and Classifying Pests in Crops Using Proximal Images and Machine Learning: A Review.* AI, 1(2), pp.312-328.

-- Ding, W. and Taylor, G., 2016.
-Automatic moth detection from trap images for pest management.
-Computers and Electronics in Agriculture, 123, pp.17-28.
+- Ding, W. and Taylor, G., 2016. *Automatic moth detection from trap images for pest management.
+Computers and Electronics in Agriculture*, 123, pp.17-28.